 There can be a 50% to 90% reduction in pod production due to bean leafroll.
 In some cases, symptoms may appear and then fade away, creating a problem since the plant is still infected, and any aphids that feed on it can then spread the disease to neighboring legumes.

 Bean leafroll virus management

-The best way to reduce the chance of bean leafroll occurring in your garden is to control aphids —easier said than done, I know.
-While you can dislodge aphids with a strong spray from your garden hose, not all plants take kindly to that sort of treatment.
+The best way to reduce the chance of bean leafroll from occurring in your garden is to control aphids —easier said than done, I know.
+While you can dislodge aphids with a strong spray from your garden hose, not all plants take kindly to that treatment.
 Neem oil and insecticidal soaps are organic methods of aphid control.

 Removing other host plants, such as burr medic and subterranean clover, can help reduce the spread of this disease.
-Since aphids and aphid eggs are easily brought into your landscape on other plants, putting new plants into quarantine is always a good idea.
+Since aphids and aphid eggs are brought into your landscape on other plants, putting new plants into quarantine is always a good idea.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.